-- the profession and the practice of the business area - practice and key applied design theory and methods.
+- the profession and the practice of the business area and its societal and environmental impact. - practice and key applied design theory and methods.

-- use business methods, tools and skills in the profession - assess practice-oriented issues and propose and select possible solutions - communicate practice-related issues and solutions to stakeholders.
+- use business methods, tools and skills in the profession. - assess practice-oriented issues and propose financially and ethically responsible solutions. - communicate practice-related issues and solutions to stakeholders.

-- handle development-oriented situations in the development of business solutions - participate in disciplinary and interdisciplinary cooperation based on a professional approach.
+- handle development-oriented situations in the development of financially and ethically responsible business models. - participate in disciplinary and interdisciplinary cooperation based on a professional approach.